Trashytalk/piwardrive/REFERENCE.md

 ## Deployment Options

 The software can run from an SD card image or inside a Docker container.
-For Docker, start from `python:3.11-bullseye`, install the system packages, copy the project to `/app`, run `pip install -r requirements.txt` and set `CMD ["python", "main.py"]`.
+For Docker, start from `python:3.11-bullseye`, install the system packages, copy the project to `/app`, run `pip install -r requirements.txt` and set `CMD ["piwardrive"]`.
 Map USB devices and persist `~/.config/piwardrive` with a volume.

 ## Workflows and Function Flows